The EIB is the long-term lending arm of the EU and a key IFC partner. IFC and EIB co-invest in many projects worldwide.

 The IFC-EIB Collaboration Agreement

-In December 2011, IFC and EIB signed a Collaboration Agreement that is improving the effectiveness of funding by reducing the administrative burden on borrower companies and allowing for quicker completion of financial documentation.
+In December 2011, IFC and EIB signed an agreement to improve collaboration when financing private sector development projects in emerging markets.
+The collaboration agreement lays out means to reduce the administrative burden on borrower companies, allowing for quicker completion of financial documentation.
 Under the agreement, projects supported by both IFC and EIB in Africa, Caribbean, Pacific, and the Southern Mediterranean are able to obtain funds from both institutions with limited additional administrative requirements.
 The agreement defines guiding principles covering the application process and allocation of responsibilities between the two institutions to allow the timely completion of investments.
+Areas of cooperation and coordination include execution of mandate agreements, appraisal and due diligence process, monitoring visits, and handling of client requests.